daptin/daptin/docs_markdown/docs/setting-up/entities.md

 # Data modeling

 Tables are the basic data structure.
 Tables have columns.
 Each column has a particular data type.
 Tables are exposed as JSON APIs under the `/api/` path.

-Checkout [entity documentation](/setting-up/entities.md) for details.
+# Automatic creation

+Import CSV or XLS file and you can let Daptin create the entities for you based on intelligent data pre-processor.

+# Manual creation

+If you are looking for a more reproducible way, design your entities and create JSON or YAML files.
+These files can be used again to create an exact same replica.

+Multiple schema json files can be uploaded, and changes are merged accordingly.

+Lets imagine we were creating a todo application and wanted to keep a track of the following for each todo item

+!!! example "Todo list example"
+    - the todo text field - title

 !!! note "YAML example"
     ```yaml